New York Yankees vs Seattle Mariners: Odds, Run Line, and Total

 New York Yankees vs Seattle Mariners Betting Trends

-- The Seattle Mariners have not allowed a run in 29 consecutive innings.
+- Totals have gone over in 10 straight New York Yankees games.

-- Totals have gone under in five of Seattle's games in a row.
+- The New York Yankees are 6-1 in their last seven home games.

-- Totals have gone over in seven of New York's last eight games.
+- The total has gone under in five of Seattle's last seven games.

 New York Yankees vs Seattle Mariners Injury Reports